AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/self_hosting.md

   - `DOCKER_MODE` should be set to `false`.
 You MUST set `DB_URL` and `REDIS_URL` to the URLs you got earlier.
   - For the emojis:
      - `"RAW EMOJI STRING"` means the emoji's raw string, like `<:emoji:123456789012345678>`.
 You can get this by typing `\` and then the emoji in Discord.
-     - `"EMOJI ID` means the emoji's ID, like `123456789012345678`.
+     - `"EMOJI ID"` means the emoji's ID, like `123456789012345678`.
 You can get this by doing the same thing as above, but copying the numbers in the middle.
-     - All emojis must be in a server that the bot is in.
+     - The only requirements for emojis is that they must be custom emojis and they must be usable by the bot; it is recommended you upload the emojis at the developer portal and use them from there.
 7. Run `python -m prisma generate` to generate the database models.
-8. Run `python -m prisma migrate dev` to initialize the database.
-You'll need to set the `DB_URL` variable manually in your terminal for this command.
+8. Run `python -m prisma migrate deploy` to initialize the database.
+You'll need to set the `DB_URL` variable manually in your terminal for this command, likely via `export`.
-  - Depending on your needs, you may want to replace `dev` with `prod` to use a production migration (usually less destructive).
+  - Depending on your needs, you may want to replace `deploy` with `dev` to perform a destructive migration.
 For more information, check out [the docs about Prisma Migrate](https://www.prisma.io/docs/orm/prisma-migrate).
 9. Run `python main.py` to start the bot.
 You may want to use a process manager like `pm2` to keep the bot running in the background.
   - To sync slash commands, run `@BOT_MENTION debug sync` in Discord (replace `BOT_MENTION` with the bot's mention, like `@Realms Playerlist Bot`).